silverstripe/silverstripe-userforms/docs/en/creating-custom-fields.md

 implement the method `getFormField()`, which will need to return an instantiated `FormField` to be used in the frontend form.

-`EditableTextField` and `TextField` are probably the best examples to look in to.
+`EditableTextField` and `TextField` are two existing classes and probably the best example to look in to.

 ## Why two different Fields?